 The Refuse of Living

 Municipal Solid Waste [MSW] is simply a technical term for all that stuff we get rid of.
-It’s all of those items that we’ve used and then discarded at home, school, and work — everything that goes into the trash, recycling bin, or compost pile.
-It might be cardboard boxes, old magazines or paperwork, dead leaves from the yard, food cans, broken appliances or worn-out furniture, used paper towels, leftovers, scrap construction wood, empty glass or plastic bottles, etc. According to the EPA, the 251 million tons of stuff we tossed in 2012 looked like this:
+It’s all of those items that we’ve used and then discarded at home, school, and work — everything that goes into the trash, recycling container, or compost pile.
+It might be cardboard boxes, old magazines or paperwork, dead leaves from the yard, food cans, broken appliances or worn-out furniture, used paper towels, leftovers, scrap wood, empty glass or plastic bottles, etc. According to the EPA, the 251 million tons of stuff we tossed in 2012 looked like this:

 - Paper: 27.4%